rileymd88/automation-trigger/README.md

 # Developing the extension
 1. Clone the repository
-2. In the package.json file replace `nebula sense --ext src/extDefinition.js --meta ./meta.json && cd ../ && python build.py extension` with `nebula sense --ext src/extDefinition.js --meta ./meta.json`
 2. Run `npm i`
-3. Run `npm run build`
-4. Run `npm run sense`
+3. Run `npm run sense`
+4. The `sense` script builds the bundle, generates the `automation-trigger-ext` folder, and deploys it through `../extension_build/build.py`
-5. Then zip the contents in the folder automation-trigger-ext and then upload as an extension
+5. If you only want the packaged extension contents, zip the files in `automation-trigger-ext` and upload that archive as an extension